 Given all this, age recommendations can’t really be anything other than a very, very rough approximation.

-There are a bazillion good kids’ games out there, and I haven’t even heard of most of them, but here are some my kids have enjoyed, in the rough order in which they encountered them (and didn’t bounce off).
-At the time of writing, my younger has just recently turned 6; I’m not including games that only my older has played.
+There are a bazillion good kids’ games out there, and I haven’t even heard of most of them, but here are some my kids have enjoyed.
+At the time of writing, my younger has just recently turned 6, and I’m not including games that only my older has played.
+These are listed in the rough order in which my kids encountered them (and didn’t bounce off), so the earlier ones are good for 3-year-olds while the later ones have been good for a 6-year-old with some games experience.
+(Which is very relevant; see the previous section.)

 - First Orchard – pretty much a “see what happens” game, but is designed for 2-year-olds and has these great chunky wooden fruits that are fun to play with completely apart from the game.